Christiaan Huygens: Biography

-Christiaan Huygens was born on 14 April 1629 in The Hague, into a rich and influential Dutch family, the second son of Constantijn Huygens.
+Christiaan Huygens was born into a wealthy, influential Dutch family in The Hague on 14 April 1629, the second son of Constantijn Huygens.
 Christiaan was named after his paternal grandfather.
 His mother, Suzanna van Baerle, died shortly after giving birth to Huygens's sister.
 The couple had five children: Constantijn (1628), Christiaan (1629), Lodewijk (1631), Philips (1632) and Suzanna (1637).

 Constantijn Huygens was a diplomat and advisor to the House of Orange, in addition to being a poet and a musician.
-He corresponded widely with intellectuals across Europe; his friends included Galileo Galilei, Marin Mersenne, and René Descartes.
+He corresponded widely with intellectuals across Europe, including Galileo Galilei, Marin Mersenne, and René Descartes.
 Christiaan was educated at home until the age of sixteen, and from a young age liked to play with miniatures of mills and other machines.
-From his father he received a liberal education, studying languages, music, history, geography, mathematics, logic, and rhetoric, alongside dancing, fencing and horse riding.
+He received a liberal education from his father, studying languages, music, history, geography, mathematics, logic, and rhetoric, alongside dancing, fencing and horse riding.

 In 1644, Huygens had as his mathematical tutor Jan Jansz Stampioen, who assigned the 15-year-old a demanding reading list on contemporary science.
-Descartes was later impressed by his skills in geometry, as was Mersenne, who christened him "the new Archimedes."
+Descartes was later impressed by his skills in geometry, as was Mersenne, who christened him the "new Archimedes."

 Student years

-At sixteen years of age, Constantijn sent Huygens to study law and mathematics at Leiden University, where he studied from May 1645 to March 1647.
-Frans van Schooten was an academic at Leiden from 1646, and became a private tutor to Huygens and his elder brother, Constantijn Jr., replacing Stampioen on the advice of Descartes.
-Van Schooten brought Huygens's mathematical education up to date, introducing him to the work of Viète, Descartes, and Fermat.
+At sixteen years of age, Constantijn sent Huygens to study law and mathematics at Leiden University, where he enrolled from May 1645 to March 1647.
+Frans van Schooten Jr., professor at Leiden's Engineering School, became private tutor to Huygens and his elder brother, Constantijn Jr., replacing Stampioen on the advice of Descartes.
+Van Schooten brought Huygens's mathematical education up to date, particularly on the work of Viète, Descartes, and Fermat.

 After two years, starting in March 1647, Huygens continued his studies at the newly founded Orange College, in Breda, where his father was a curator.
 Constantijn Huygens was closely involved in the new College, which lasted only to 1669; the rector was André Rivet.
 Christiaan Huygens lived at the home of the jurist Johann Henryk Dauber while attending college, and had mathematics classes with the English lecturer John Pell.
 His time in Breda ended around the time when his brother Lodewijk, who was enrolled at the school, duelled with another student.
 Huygens left Breda after completing his studies in August 1649 and had a stint as a diplomat on a mission with Henry, Duke of Nassau.
-It took him to Bentheim, then Flensburg.
-He took off for Denmark, visited Copenhagen and Helsingør, and hoped to cross the Øresund to visit Descartes in Stockholm.
-It was not to be.
+After stays at Bentheim and Flensburg in Germany, he visited Copenhagen and Helsingør in Denmark.
+Huygens hoped to cross the Øresund to see Descartes in Stockholm but Descartes died before he could do that.

 Although his father Constantijn had wished his son Christiaan to be a diplomat, circumstances kept him from becoming so.
 The First Stadtholderless Period that began in 1650 meant that the House of Orange was no longer in power, removing Constantijn's influence.
 Further, he realized that his son had no interest in such a career.